Employment and Contract Opportunities

 2. Receives, disburses, and accurately accounts for public funds in the form of fines, court costs, and fees;

-3. Receives and dockets pleadings and other case documents;
+3. Receives and dockets pleadings and other case documents and enters data into the court’s case management system;

 4. Communicates with the public, attorneys, court staff, government agencies, litigants, and other stakeholders in person, by telephone, and by written communication;

-5. Drafts and reviews various documents, including but not limited to citations and summons; and
+5. Drafts and reviews various documents, including but not limited to citations, subpoenas and summons; and

-6. Any other duties which the Judge, Magistrates, Court Administrator, or Supervisor may assign.
+6. Any other duties that the Judge, Magistrates, Court Administrator, or Supervisor may assign.

 Education and Experience Requirements: A high school diploma or equivalent is required.
 Substantial computer skills are necessary, including a basic understanding of databases and spreadsheets.
 No licensure is required.
 Experience in data entry, typing, office management, bookkeeping and/or clerking is preferred.